Operating Under the Influence of Drugs in Massachusetts

 Call Today for Trusted DUI Defense

-When it comes to a DUI-drugs charge, an understanding of the scientific requirements of evidence plays a vital role in your defense.
-The Massachusetts DUI lawyers at The Law Offices of Joseph D. Bernard P.C. understand how important it is to take these factors into account when preparing a defense for the firm’s clients.
+When it comes to a OUI/DUI-drugs charge, an understanding of the scientific requirements of evidence plays a vital role in your defense.
+The Massachusetts DUI/OUI lawyers at the Bernard Defense Team understand how important it is to take these factors into account when preparing a defense for the firm’s clients.